antpowell/tic-tac-whoa/server/README.md

 bun run server.ts
 ```

-This project was created using `bun init` in bun v1.1.0.
-[Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.
+This project was created using `bun init` in bun v1.1.
+Unlike the client the server requires bun.
+Installation steps can be found [in th client README](../client-ttt/README.md)